SoftUni-Internal/interactive-content/EN/02-Compenents-Deep-Dive/01-Component-Lifecycle.md

 Later in this course, we will learn how to implement them with a functional component using hooks.

 A component has lifecycle methods that can be **overridden** to run code at times in the process.
+[/slide]

+[slide]
+# Lifecycle Methods

+They are exactly three lifecycle methods:

+- **Mounting:** when the first time you access the a web page and the component is rendered.

+- **Updating:** is the second phase in which the component is updated.

+- **Updating:** is the third phase in which we hide or remove a component when this component is not displayed on the page in a web browser.

 [image assetsSrc="Compenents-Deep-Dive-1.png" /]